 Sarah L. Fine

 Sarah is a lawyer and an advocate.
 During law school, she worked for the Multnomah County District Attorney’s Office in misdemeanors and domestic violence, where she advocated for the rights of crime victims and of the accused.
 Appearing daily in court, whether in trial, hearings, or civil commitment proceedings, Sarah used understanding and humanity to always do the right thing for the right reasons.
 As a clinic member for the National Crime Victim Law Institute, she crafted arguments for the National Crime Victim Law Institute supporting crime victims’ rights in trial- and appellate-level cases across the county.
 Sarah is currently working as a law clerk at the International Maritime Group in Seattle, Washington.

 Becky W. Luther

-Becky works in public accounting at Delap, LLP, where she brings over a decade of accounting experience to every client relationship.
+Becky is a CPA and works in public accounting at Delap, LLP, where she brings over a decade of accounting experience to every client relationship.
 Prior to joining Delap, she worked as a Finance Manager at a church in Lake Oswego for three years.
 Luther also had experience as an auditor before making the decision to stay at home when her children were young.
 Luther has a long history of non-profit board and volunteer experience and as a senior tax accountant, she provides tax and accounting services for private, closely-held businesses and individuals.
 Her industry focus is trusts and estates, small to mid-sized businesses, pass-through entities, and individuals.